 What other kinds of keystone habits are there?

 I cover many of the keystone habits that you should start implementing into your life.
-One of my favorites is journaling, learn the 7 Benefits of Writing in a Journal.
+One of my favorites is journaling, learn the Benefits of Keeping a Journal.

-Another habit that has the potential to completely change your life is reading, learn the 11 Benefits of Reading.
+Another habit that has the potential to completely change your life is reading, learn Why You Should Read Books.

 I hear people say all the time that it takes 90 days or even 3 weeks to form habits.
 This can be true, but in reality, there is not a set time that it takes habits to form.